About Visa Sponsorship at Harvard

 HIO Orientations for Scholars

 Throughout the academic year the HIO offers information sessions for international scholars and their families called Getting Started and Spouse/Partner Orientation.
-Getting Started covers immigration-related information as well as topics useful for those settling into the local area, such as banking, transportation, telephones, Harvard resources, health care, insurance, taxes, cultural adjustment.
-The Spouse/Partner Orientation covers adjustment issues, shopping, J-2 Work Permission and more.
-During the summer group sessions are held and walking tours are added.
-During the rest of the year orientations are offered by appointment or on an availability basis.
-All sessions are held in Smith Campus Center, Cambridge, Massachusetts.
+Getting Started covers immigration-related information as well as topics useful for those settling into the local area, such as banking, Social Security Numbers, transportation, mobile phone, Harvard resources, health care, insurance, and things to do in the local area.
+The Spouse/Partner Orientation covers adjustment issues, J-2 work permission, job and volunteer opportunities, and more.
+All sessions are held virtually via Zoom.
+You can find the schedule here.